adsilvercomp/Bitcoin_Transaction/README.md

 ## Design feedback
 - The design has a nice aesthetic.

-- I noticed in the design, that there was no button for submitting a transaction id after adding it to the input in the header.
+- I noticed, in the design, that there was no button for submitting a transaction id after adding it to the input in the header.
 The design could be made to work as is by triggering the search when the user types or clicks on the input, but that has server cost implications, especially if many people are using this feature.
 User's would be submitting multiple requests, when only meaning to submit one.
-It could also potentially lead to a poor user experience if a user gets multiple errors while entering the transaction id.
+It could also lead to a poor user experience if a user gets multiple errors while entering the transaction id.
+I Therefore took the liberty of adding a submit button.

-- I was also confused about certain data points in the figma design, so perhaps the design can be updated to make these things more clear:
+- I was confused about certain data points in the figma design, so perhaps the design can be updated to make these things more clear:

     1. `The id next to the copy to clipboard button under the header` - I noticed in the design file that this id was different than the id in the transaction id search box, which made me question whether it was meant to be the `transaction id` or a different id, like the `block hash`.